Meet Our Governors

 I am a member of the Open the Book team and a buddy reader , I have a particular interest in child development and the way that children learn.
 I have an Honours degree in Psychology and an Honours degree in the Arts.
 My hobbies include flower arranging and videoing.

-I work part time as a social worker for Wiltshire Council, which is a job that I love and am very proud to do.
+I work as a social work manager in Children's Services for Wiltshire Council, which is a job that I love and am very proud to do.

 We live in the village and love the wonderful little community that we have here, which the school is a central part of.